Zantac Litigation Overview

 Who is at Risk for Developing Cancer from Taking Zantac?

 Patients who took the antacid over a long period of time may be at risk for developing certain cancers.
-If you took 300mg/week of Zantac (ranitidine) for at least five years and were diagnosed with one of the cancers listed below, call our law firm for a free consultation.
+Did you take 300mg/week of Zantac (ranitidine) for at least five years?
+If you did, and later received a diagnosis of one of the cancers listed below, call our law firm for a free consultation.

 What Kinds of Cancer Does Zantac Cause?